Selecting a Whip

 Are you using the whip for training your horse?

 The Ledo Two-Part whips are great for training.
 They are sturdy enough and lightweight to hold every day.
+The Ledo Flex Training whip has enough flex to help encourage the horse forward.

 Are you using the whip for recreational driving?